elastic/rally/docs/adding_tracks.rst

 The function ``random_profession`` is the actual parameter source.
 Rally will bind the name "my-custom-term-param-source" to this function by calling ``register``. ``register`` is called by Rally before the track is executed.

-The parameter source function needs to declare the two parameters ``indices`` and ``params``. `indices` contains all indices of this track and ``params`` contains all parameters that have been defined in the operation definition in ``track.json``.
+The parameter source function needs to declare the parameters ``track``, ``params`` and ``**kwargs``. `track` contains a structured representation of the current track and ``params`` contains all parameters that have been defined in the operation definition in ``track.json``.
+The third parameter is there to ensure a more stable API as Rally evolves.
 We use it in the example to read the professions to choose.

 If you need more control, you need to implement a class.
 The example above, implemented as a class looks as follows::